sagiegurari/cargo-make/docs/_includes/content.md

 args = ["--version"]
 ```

+The task will fail when the toolchain is either not install or the existing version is smaller
+than the specified **min_version**.

 <a name="usage-init-end-tasks"></a>
 ### Init and End tasks
 Every task or flow that is executed by the cargo-make has additional 2 tasks.<br>